clydemcqueen/ardusub_surftrak/README.md

 For surftrak, use the `clyde_surftrak` branch in ardupilot.
 For auto_alt use the `master` branch.

+For surftrak use RNG_HOLD mode, for auto_alt use ALT_HOLD.

 Wipe the EEPROM with `-w` and set up the parameters again.

 Set up the `ardupilot_gazebo` rangefinder: